Powerful explosion rocks Lebanon's capital Beirut, thousands injured | DW | 04.08.2020

 The White House announced that the United States was monitoring the explosion very closely and was ready to "offer all possible assistance."
 France and Iran also both announced they would help Lebanon in any way necessary.

 After the blast, Israel said it had nothing to do with the explosion.
-Israel's Foreign Minister Gabi Ashkenazi told Israeli TV that he believed the explosion was most likely caused by a fire.
+Israel's Foreign Minister Gabi Ashkenazi told Israeli TV that he believed the explosion was most likely caused by a fire, urging "caution around speculation."

 Read more: Lebanon swings between humor and tragedy as economy crumbles